Jump to content

 If you want advanced control over the tween, like adding an onComplete or changing the ease or adding a delay, just pass in a vars object with the appropriate properties.

-For example, to tween from the start (0) to the 5-second point on the timeline and then call a function named myFunction and pass in a parameter that references this timeline and use a Strong.easeOut ease, you’d do:
+For example, to tween from the start (0) to the 5-second spot on the timeline and then call a function named myFunction and pass in a parameter that references this timeline and use a strong ease, you'd do:

 Remember, this method simply creates a tween that tweens the time() of your timeline.
 So you can store a reference to that tween if you want, and you can kill() it anytime.